Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-The airbag on the front passenger side is loose and can be seen to visibly move.
+The front passenger airbag is loose and can be seen to move visibly.

 Solution:

-This isn't too common, but it's an issue that you shouldn't ignore.
-We have replacement airbag units in stock that you can order, but most drivers prefer to leave this job to professionals because airbag safety is vital.
-Airbags also contain harmful chemicals and explosives, so if you do decide to order a new passenger airbag unit from our parts list, make sure you know what you're doing.
+This isn't very common, but it's a problem you shouldn't ignore.
+We have replacement airbag units available for order, but most drivers prefer to leave this job to professionals because airbag safety is crucial.
+Airbags also contain dangerous chemicals and explosives, so if you decide to order a new passenger airbag unit from our parts list, ensure you know what you're doing.

 Difficulty level